sdlab1/ohlcv/README.md

 }

 from DB and returns bullish/neutral/bearish (output).
-Purpose is to "calculate": is it sell or is it buy (seems simple, but it only seems).
+Purpose is to "calculate": is it sell or is it buy (seems simple, yes, it really does).

 Why: I got excited (i was shocked) with chatgpt and started sharing.